JacksonBurns/fastprop/paper/paper.md

 This specific target in combination with the small dataset size makes this benchmark highly relevant for typical QSPR studies, particular via delta learning.
 DeepDelta [@deepdelta] performed a 90/0/10 cross-validation study of the Fubrain dataset in which the training and testing molecules were intra-combined to generate all possible pairs and then the differences in the property [^5] were predicted, rather than the absolute values, increasing the amount of training data by a factor of 300.

-DeepDelta reported an RMSE of 0.830 $\pm$ 0.023 at predicting differences, whereas a typical Chemprop model trained to directly predict property values was only able to reach an accuracy of 96.5 $\pm$ 1.9% when evaluated on its capacity to predict property differences.
+DeepDelta reported an RMSE of 0.830 $\pm$ 0.023 at predicting differences, whereas a typical Chemprop model trained to directly predict property values was only able to reach an RMSE of 0.965 $\pm$ 0.09 when evaluated on its capacity to predict property differences.
 `fastprop` is able to outperform Chemprop, though not DeepDelta, achieving an RMSE of 0.930 $\pm$ 0.029 when using the same splitting procedure above.
 It is evident that delta learning is still a powerful technique for regressing small datasets.